razamanaza/epub-hyphenator/memory-bank/README.md

 This memory bank is the foundation for all EPUB Hyphenator development work.
 Maintain it carefully, update it regularly, and always reference it when making decisions about the project.

 **Remember**: The memory bank resets completely between Cline sessions.
 This documentation is the only link to previous work and must be maintained with precision and clarity.

+**New**: The `deployment.md` file provides comprehensive deployment guidance for production environments, including CLI tool installation requirements and server configuration.